-- The only thing I would suggest is make it easier to find the office.
-Finding where to go was hard because the entrance is on the side, and the doors were closed, and I think it was on the third floor, but there were no signs or anything on the bottom or near the elevators.
-That's the only thing, but otherwise, it was all good. - The only bad thing was that they are inside a bank, and it was hard to get in.
+- Make it easier to find the office.
+Finding where to go was hard because the entrance is on the side, and the doors were closed, and I think it was on the third floor, but there were no signs on the bottom or near the elevators.
+Otherwise, it was all good. - They are inside a bank, and it was hard to get in.
 The bank was closed; you have to call them; they need to come out.
 It took maybe 15 or 20 minutes.
 I couldn't reach them by phone at first; the line was busy.
 That was the only issue, but it wasn't a big problem.

-Additional services
+Additional services and Miscellaneous